The Suicide Squad (film): Accolades

-Future
+Franchise

 Spin-offs

 Gunn began working on a spin-off series featuring Peacemaker while completing work on The Suicide Squad.
 In January 2021, Gunn said he had ideas for more television spin-offs beyond Peacemaker.
 DC Films president Walter Hamada said a month later that they had plans for more projects with Gunn, and Safran said there was potential for more spin-offs based on Suicide Squad members such as Ratcatcher and Bloodsport if a filmmaker had a unique vision for them.
-Gunn said in February that he did not necessarily intend to write and direct every The Suicide Squad spin-off himself, like he did for Peacemaker.
+Gunn said in February that he did not necessarily intend to write and direct every The Suicide Squad spin-off, like he did for Peacemaker.
 In November 2022, Stallone said he would reprise his role as King Shark in the future.

 Peacemaker season 1

-While completing work on The Suicide Squad during the COVID-19 pandemic, Gunn began writing a spin-off television series centered on Peacemaker.
+While completing work on The Suicide Squad during the COVID-19 pandemic, Gunn began writing a spin-off television series centered around Peacemaker.
 In September 2020, HBO Max ordered Peacemaker straight-to-series, with Gunn writing all eight episodes and directing five of them.
 Cena stars as Peacemaker, with Agee, Holland, and Davis also reprising their respective film roles.
 Gunn and Safran executive produce the series, which premiered in January 2022.